 offering relief within minutes, without concerns of drug-to-drug

 interactions.
-Long-term side effects, Ausanil is becoming a preferred
+Long-term side effects, Ausanil is becoming a prefered

 solution for many of them,” said Dr. Seth Stoller, Medical Director of

-the Overlook Headache Center and lead study investigator.
+the Overlook Headache Centre and lead study investigator.
 “We're

 optimistic the observational study will provide additional support for

 the intranasal use of capsicum annuum for migraine and severe headache

 Given existing research suggesting the use of CGRP blockade for migraine